opencog/atomspace-dht/README.md

 ### Design Notes
 * Every Atom gets a unique hash.
 This is called the GUID.
-  Do Atoms need to be published?
-No, bare ones do not need to be.
+  Every GUID is published, because, givin only a GUID, there needs to be a way of finding out what the Atom is.
+  This is needed for IncmingSet fetch, for example.
 * Every (Atom, AtomSpace-name) pair gets a unique hash.
-The current values on that atom are stored under that hash.
-Yes.
+  The current values on that atom, as well as it's incoming set are stored under that hash.
 * How can we find all current members of an AtomSpace?
-  Easy, DHT values.
+  Easy, the AtomSpace is just one hash, and the atoms in it are DHT values.
 * How can we find all members of the incoming set of an Atom?
-  Easy, DHT values.
+  Easy, we generate the hash for that atom, and then look at all the DHT entries on it.
 * TODO: listen for new values on specific atoms or atom types
 * TODO: list for atomspace updates.
 * TODO: implement a CRDT type for CountTruthValue